fairagro/core-metadata-specification/specification/core_metadata_specification.md

 ```

 ## 3. Agrischemas
-### 3.1 Design principles and modeling conventions
+<b>Design principles and modeling conventions</b>
 Agrischemas aims at efficiently reusing established resources, only extending these where necessary.
-In general, the framework builds on following modeling conventions:
+In general, the framework builds on following modeling conventions:<br>
 - Agrischemas uses a set of existing Schema.org / [Bioschemas](https://bioschemas.org/types/) types to represent its core entities.
 The corresponding type for each core entity is listed in its chapter.
-Instances of the core entities are typed via the "@type" property.
+Instances of the core entities are typed via the "@type" property.<br>
-- Instances of the core entities are linked to [Dataset](https://schema.org/Dataset) via the [about](https://schema.org/about) property.
+- Instances of the core entities are linked to [Dataset](https://schema.org/Dataset) via the [about](https://schema.org/about) property.<br>
-- For semantic enrichment, instances of the core entities are further typed via the [additionalType](https://schema.org/additionalType) property, referencing specific semantic concepts.
+- For semantic enrichment, instances of the core entities are further typed via the [additionalType](https://schema.org/additionalType) property, referencing specific semantic concepts.<br>
-- Agrischemas makes use of the [additionalProperty](https://schema.org/additionalProperty) property in combination with the [PropertyValue](https://schema.org/PropertyValue) type to construct properties increasing the findability of datasets.
+- Agrischemas makes use of the [additionalProperty](https://schema.org/additionalProperty) property in combination with the [PropertyValue](https://schema.org/PropertyValue) type to construct properties increasing the findability of datasets.<br>
-- By using the [propertyID](https://schema.org/propertyID) property, these constructed properties are semantically enriched.
+- By using the [propertyID](https://schema.org/propertyID) property, these constructed properties are semantically enriched.<br>
-- Where possible Agrischemas recommends the use of controlled vocabularies/terminologies for values of properties.
+- Where possible Agrischemas recommends the use of controlled vocabularies/terminologies for values of properties.<br>
-- If the value of a property is more complex than a string, Agrischemas uses the [valueReference](https://schema.org/valueReference) to provide a link to a semantic concept for the value.
+- If the value of a property is more complex than a string, Agrischemas uses the [valueReference](https://schema.org/valueReference) to provide a link to a semantic concept for the value.<br>

 An example metadata instance in Agrischemas could look like this:
 ```mermaid